Fire Safety in Residence Halls

 The burning of candles, incense, or other substances producing open flame is strictly prohibited in residence halls at all times.

-Smoking is prohibited in all Miami University-owned facilities and on the grounds of any University-owned property.
+Tobacco use is prohibited in all Miami University-owned facilities and on the grounds of any university-owned property.
 This includes all buildings owned or controlled by Miami University, shelters, indoor and outdoor athletic facilities, indoor and outdoor theatres, bridges, walkways, sidewalks, residence halls, parking lots and garages.
-Smoking is prohibited on sidewalks that adjoin University property.
-Smoking is also prohibited in any vehicle or equipment owned, leased or operated by Miami University.
+Tobacco use is prohibited on sidewalks that adjoin university property.
+Tobacco use is also prohibited in any vehicle or equipment owned, leased or operated by Miami University.

 Miami University actively promotes and provides smoking cessation assistance and nicotine replacement therapy to students, faculty, and staff, as well as their benefit-eligible spouses and domestic partners.
 Many services are provided at no cost or a reduced cost.
 Interested employees should see Employee Health & Well-Being.
 Interested students should contact the Student Health Service.